 Rinsing out cans and jars is just one of the things we should do to make sure that the items we put in our bins can actually get recycled.
 Similarly, it’s important to know which items our local recycling service accepts, and what we should not put in our recycling bins.

 It’s also a good idea to check the local waste service website every so often.
 There may be changes in what the recycling service can accept, or your recycling day might change.
-And there may be other changes, especially during times of crisis such as the current pandemic.
+And there may be other changes, especially during times of crisis such as the early days of the current pandemic.

-By being flexible and keeping current with any changes, we can help make recycling — and composting — work, regardless of the year or the current world situation.
+By being flexible and keeping current with any changes, we can help make recycling work.